Get the most from your school residential trip: 10 top tips

 Create links between the classroom and the trip well in advance.

-Whether it’s looking for a particular geological find, or setting goals around teamwork, overcoming fears or trying new activities – setting objectives in advance means pupils have a better idea of what to expect, and can use their experience to enhance their classroom learning.
+Whether it’s looking for a particular geological find, or setting goals around teamwork, overcoming fears or trying new activities – setting objectives for your school residential trip in advance means pupils have a better idea of what to expect, and can use their experience to enhance their classroom learning.

 Get parents on board